Jessica Chastain admits “I can’t compete with these people on my independent film salary,” while one bouncy producer gloats “I got reverse mugged.”

 “I’m just starting to get sleep now,” Harvey Weinstein tells TheWrap around 7:15 p.m.
 “That’s why I like amfAR.
 After this is done, then I sleep.”

 The nap will have to wait.
 He still has one late-addition to the schedule, Friday night’s 20th anniversary celebration for “Pulp Fiction.”
 “That’s super cool,” he smiles.
 “My adrenaline will keep me up,” he promises before heading off with wife Georgina Chapman.

 Meanwhile David Glasser, along with his brother in tow on Thursday, is fueling up to head around the world.
 One stop: film market in Japan by way of a stopover in Los Angeles for the weekend.

-Weinstein’s partners Chris Woodrow and Molly Connors at Worldview are also marking the end of the festival with some self-reflection.
+Weinstein’s partners Christopher Woodrow and Molly Connors at Worldview are also marking the end of the festival with some self-reflection.

 “We had three films in the festival last year and nothing was received as well as “The Search,” Conners tells me.